-Russia seeks Trump's help to go after British activist
+Putin asks Trump to go after British activist

 He also did not mention Russia's use of a nerve toxin, called Novichok, to try to kill a former spy in the UK in March.

-Putin spoke for Trump on Crimea instead.
 "The posture of president Trump on Crimea is well known, and he stands firmly by it.
 He continued to maintain that it was illegal to annex it … our viewpoint is different," the Russian leader said.

 Trump did mention Russia and Germany's plan to build a new gas pipeline called Nord Stream 2 (NS2).

-He was far milder than when he gored German leader Angela Merkel over the project at a Nato summit last week, however.
+He was far softer than when he gored German leader Angela Merkel over the project at a Nato summit last week, however.

-He called her plan to give "billions and billions" to Russia a "horrible" betrayal, but he told Putin only that NS2 would compete with US exports of shale gas to Europe.
+He called her plan a "horrible" betrayal, but he told Putin only that NS2 would compete with US exports of shale gas to Europe.

 "I called [Putin] him a competitor … the word 'competitor' is a compliment.
 I think that we'll be competing, when you talk about the pipeline," Trump said.

-For his part, Putin mentioned that when Trump went to a business forum in St Petersburg earlier this year, he also seemed keen to make money with Russia.
+For his part, Putin mentioned that when Trump went to a business forum in St Petersburg in May, he also seemed keen to make money with Russia.

-"There were over 500 American businessmen - high-ranking, high-level ones … do you remember?" the Russian president said.
+"There were over 500 American businessmen - high-ranking, high-level ones [at the forum] … do you remember?" the Russian president said.

 'Trust no one'